 Measure 2.2 - Students will analyze scientific data to draw conclusions about the natural and physical world.
+Data collected from AC 2019 - 2020.

 Analysis.
 In 2017-2018, the natural sciences core competency consisted of a single student learning outcome with a single measure.
 The University modified its General Education Core Curriculum ensuring that its six key competencies are central to the mission and are consistent with the Louisiana Board of Regents' requirements for general education.
 In response, the natural sciences core competency was changed to the following: To understand the universe through the study of life and physical sciences.
 This new core competency has two different student learning outcomes each with two different measures.
-New guiz-based assessments were designed and implemented for the first time during AY2018-2019.
+New quiz-based assessments were designed and implemented for the first time during AY2018-2019.
 In AY 2018-2019, the target for this measure was met not met with 40.20% (617/1535) of students scoring 70% or higher on the quiz.
-During the Fall 2018 semester, 38.12% (366/960) students scored 70% or higher on the guiz.
-Instructors of the mapped courses decided to spend more instructional time describing the parts of the scientific method specifically focusing on analysis of experimental results to draw conclusions.
-Following those adjustments which were implemented during the Spring 2019 semester, an increase in student performance was observed with 43.65% (251/575) students scoring 70% or higher on the quiz.
-While this increase (5.53%) was not enough to meet our target of 80%, it demonstrates that altered instruction can increase student performance in this area.
+Based on the analysis of the AC 2018-2019 results, in AC 2019-2020 instructors of the mapped courses decided to spend more instructional time describing the parts of the scientific method specifically focusing on analysis of experimental results to draw conclusions.
+Following those adjustments, in AC 2019-2020 the target was not met with 36.21% (272/751) students scoring below a 70% on the scientific method quiz.
+This is below (-43.79%) our goal of 80% of students in BIOL 1010, BIOL 2250, and SCI 1020 scoring \geq 70% on the quiz.
+The overall performance of students from AC 2019-2020 decreased (-7.44%) from the previous AC 2018 - 2019 suggesting that our altered instruction has not increased student performance for this measure.
 Based on the analysis of these results, we will continue to enhance the instruction of the analysis of scientific results to draw conclusions.

 Decision or action to drive future improvement.
-Based on the analysis of the results in 2018-2019, in AY 2019-2020, we will implement the following changes to drive the cycle of continuous improvement:
+Based on the analysis of the results in AC 2019-2020, in AC 2020-2021, we will implement the following changes to drive the cycle of continuous improvement:

-- Increase instructional time on the analysis of scientific data with focus on the understanding of tabular and graphical representations of data - Provide more examples of applications of the scientific method with the parts identified, discussion of why specific variables were used, how you can use that understanding to make predications of experimental results and draw conclusions of the scientific world
+- Increase instructional time on the analysis of scientific data with focus on the understanding of tabular and graphical representations of data - Provide more examples of applications of the scientific method with the parts identified, discussion of why specific variables was used, how you can use that understanding to make predications of experimental results and draw conclusions of the scientific world

 Comprehensive Summary of Key Evidence of improvement based on the analysis of results.
-Based on the results of the assessment performed during the Fall 2018 semester, instructors of the indicated courses made the adjustments by spending more instructional time:
+Based on the results of the assessment performed during the AC 2019 - 2020 semester, instructors of the indicated courses made the adjustments by spending more instructional time on:

-- describing the parts of the scientific method specifically focusing on the different types of experimental variables - an area of difficulty for many students - describing how the different types of experimental variables can be used in proper experimental design - describing how a proper understanding of experimental design can aid in the prediction of experimental results - describing how the analysis of experimental results can be used to draw scientific conclusions
+- describing the parts of the scientific method specifically focusing on the different types of experimental variables an area of difficulty for many students - describing how the different types of experimental variables can be used in proper experimental design - describing how a proper understanding of experimental design can aid in the prediction of experimental results - describing how the analysis of experimental results can be used to draw scientific conclusions